 MT4, MT5 and ThinkTrader trading apps are compatible with Android and Apple (iOS) mobiles and tablets.

 To access the broker’s proprietary trading software (ThinkTrader), you are required to sign up to a Standard Account type.
-The no commission account offers forex spreads as low as 0.4 pips and averaging 1.2 pips.
+The no-commission account offers forex spreads as low as 0.4 pips and averaging 1.2 pips.

-ThinkZero, ThinkMarkets other account type, is available on MT4, MT5 and ThinkTrader platforms.
+ThinkZero, ThinkMarkets other account types, is available on MT4, MT5 and ThinkTrader platforms.
 The ECN-style account provides minimum spreads of 0.0 pips and average forex spreads of 0.1 pips.
 As spreads are ultra-tight, you pay a flat-rate $3.50 commission fee per side per 100k traded.